 This is a worldwide problem.

 This corruption isn’t exclusive to the United States, it is going on in every country in the world — all righteous people are being deceived.
 Our earthly journey has turned more toward darkness, by falling off God’s pathway secured by moral principles.
 There is an article about this dark side titled “Ephesians 6:12: Satan, Fallen Angels, & Demons — the Real Enemies of Our Faith” which is listed in References & Notes.10

 Generally, I don’t take political sides on current issues, for I do not want to distract from my job of teaching God’s word.
 I feel people can see which way I lean, if they want, by reading my articles.
 I do my best to live by God’s rules and regulations.
 But I feel there is a biblical lesson here, so let’s see what we can learn.

-I did not prophesy about this President’s reelection, because I am not a prophet, but I did have hope for a righteous outcome.
+I did not prophesy about our President’s reelection, because I am not a prophet, but I did have hope for a righteous outcome.
 I am not psychic either.
 I am just me — a student of the Bible.
 If anything, I consider myself only a watcher, like many others.
 I watch for signs in the world and try to understand them through a biblical perspective.
 If needed, I announce what I see (Ezekiel 33:3).
 I observe those who are wrongly dividing the word of God (Romans 16:17) and, along the way, I neither profit from teaching, nor corrupt God’s word (2 Corinthians 2:17).